RESEARCH

 Michael Bell and Valerie Stull

-By combining the expertise of the University of Wisconsin-Madison’s Department of Community and Environmental Sociology, the Kidlinks Small Farm Incubator, Kidlinks World, and Fort Cox Agriculture and Forestry Training Institute the LAND project seeks to improve livelihoods and health in communities across South Africa.
-The LAND Project is thus a partnership between NGOs and the University, which uses research, participatory approaches, and educational outreach to generate change.
-We engage undergraduate students in service-learning trips, foster open dialogue between community members and local agencies, and seek to innovate new methods of sustainable development.
-The LAND Project emphasizes continual, cross-cultural learning and relationship building to ensure lasting partnerships and create durable change.
+In partnership with the University of Wisconsin-Madison’s Department of Community and Environmental Sociology, Kidlinks Small Farm Incubator, Kidlinks World, and Fort Cox Agriculture and Forestry Training Institute, the LAND Project works to improve livelihoods and health in communities across South Africa.
+This partnership blends research, participatory methods, and educational outreach to foster change.
+We engage students in service-learning trips, encourage dialogue between local residents and local agencies, and work to develop new methods for sustainable development.
+The LAND Project emphasizes ongoing learning and relationship-building to ensure lasting partnerships and effective, long-term change.